taylordownes/Stock-analysis/README.md

 ## Overview of Project
   The purpose of this project was to generate, edit, and refactor VBA script for the Green Stocks dataset that helped us determine how well stocks performed in the past.
 Our goal was to generate a macro that looped through the data set by the click of a button to compare the stock tickers to their total daily volume and return rates.
 To achieve this, we used a combination of loops, If statements, static and conditional formatting, and more to generate a clean report for analysis.
 ### Analysis and Challenges
 Our project was based on helping Steve create an analysis for his parents to determine how well Daquo Energy Corporation (DQ) performed historically before they decided to invest their money.
-In addition to helping Steve with a DQ analysis, we also created an analysis that compared other green energy corporations to DQ to gain perspective on how well DQ perfomed compared to the other companies.
+In addition to helping Steve with a DQ analysis, we also created an analysis that compared other green energy corporations to DQ to gain a wider perspective on how well DQ perfomed.
 The series of procedures were as followed:
 - Used the green stocks data to generate a report for DQ that calculated the yearly return for DQ in 2018 on the DQ Analysis tab in the Green_Stocks.xlsm file.
 - Created an analysis for all stocks to see if different stocks performed better than DQ on the All Stocks Analysis tab in the Green_Stocks.xlsm file.